Reconciliation with the Chinese Canadian Community

 Anita Chan is the Public Engagement & Awareness Coordinator at the Burnaby Public Library.
 As a librarian and second generation Chinese-Canadian, Anita is interested in how surveillance documentation produced by the 1923 Chinese Exclusion Act shapes genealogy research of Chinese-Canadians, and impacts how families understand their histories today.
 When she isn’t researching for work, she is learning about histories she’s picked up from her local travels.

 Kim Lai is currently the City of Burnaby’s Manager, Accounting Services.
 She is a CPA, CGA, and holds overseas designations such as the ACA, FCCA, CA, CIA, and an MSc degree.
 She has worked for the City of Vancouver, Bentall, Colliers and PCI.
 She was a full scholarship holder and worked for POSB and public-listed WingTai in Singapore.
 She immigrated to Canada in 1990 and is bilingual in English and Chinese.
 She believes in social justice and has fought for worthy causes like music education.
-She is a GFOA Budget Reviewer and Treasurer of two not-for-profit organizations, Rise Women’s Legal Centre and Tri-Cities Single Parents and Children Support Society and volunteers at her community church.
+She is a GFOA Budget Reviewer and Treasurer of two not-for-profit organizations, Rise Women’s Legal Centre (Fall 2023 until July 9, 2024) and Tri-Cities Single Parents and Children Support Society and volunteers at her community church.

 Was this page useful?